angelr1076/rails-blog/README.md

 # README

-Welcome to Dogga-Blogga!
+Welcome to Doggie-Bloggie!
 A place where pets can gripe about their owners and what's new in the neighborhood.

 Create dog users, edit them or delete them from the database.